koralgooll/MulEA/README.md

 The heatmap displays the genes associated with the enriched transcription factors.
 Each row represents a transcription factor and is coloured based on its significance level.
-Each column represents a target gene that is potentially regulated by one or more of the enriched transcription factors.
+Each column represents a target gene belonging to the **target set** that is potentially regulated by one or more of the enriched transcription factors.

 ``` r
 plot_heatmap(reshaped_results = ora_reshaped_results,